inucat/Fujitsubo-automatic-barnacle/README.md

 `fujitsubo.exe` edits the registry values to toggle show/hide folders.
 You can modify them manually with `regedit.exe` if needed.

-## Known issues
-- It takes time to load the registry data.

 ## NOTICE
 There are NO WARRANTY that this software is perfect and without any bugs or glitches;
 thus possible and potential risks may exist and may damage your system.